-There was again, and for even longer, a wondering, still silence; and then John brought out a twelve-figure number.
-An hour later the twins were swapping twenty-figure primes, at least I assume so, for there was no way of checking it.
+There was again, and for even longer, a wondering, still silence; and then John, after a prodigious internal contemplation brought out a twelve-figure number.
+I had no way of checking this, and could not respond, because my own book – which as far as I knew, was unique of its kind – did not go beyond ten-figure primes.
+But Michael was up to it, though it took him five minutes – and an hour later the twins were swapping twenty-figure primes, at least I assume this was so, for I had no way of checking it.
 Nor was there any easy way, in 1966, unless one had the use of a sophisticated computer.
-And even then, it would have been difficult, for whether one uses Eratosthenes’ sieve or any other algorithm, there is no simple method of calculating primes.”(Sacks 1998)
+And even then, it would have been difficult, for whether one uses Eratosthenes’ sieve, or any other algorithm, there is no simple method of calculating primes.
+There is no simple method, for primes of this order – and yet the twins were doing it.”(Sacks 1998)

 These twins were incapable of even basic multiplication.
 They are a classic example of the Savant Syndrome, popularized by the movie Rainman.
 “Savant Syndrome is a rare, but spectacular, condition in which persons with various developmental disorders, including autistic disorder, have astonishing islands of ability, brilliance or talent that stand in stark, markedly incongruous contrast to overall limitations.
 The condition can be congenital (genetic or inborn), or can be acquired later in childhood, or even in adults.
 The extraordinary skills are always linked with prodigious memory of a special type — exceedingly deep but very, very narrow.
 It occurs in about 10% of people with autism and about .06% of people who are mentally retarded.
 Unusual abilities can also occur after someone has sustained brain trauma or dementia.”(Treffert)